SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

+# README
+>
+---
 This is a sample boiler plate project for dual core Esp32 microcontroller running FreeRTOS.
-This hardware is equivalent to a DevKit-C running an Esp32s3N16R8, but this project could be adapted to other duel core processors.
+This hardware is equivalent to a DevKit-M or C running an Esp32s3N16R8, but this project could be ported to other duel and single core Esp32 processors.

-If run on a single core processor, some of the included features might not be necessary (like varable locking between two tasks), but operation should still appear normal.
+If run on a single core processor, some of the features might not be necessary, but operation should still appear normal.

 * Downloading, compiling, and running the application are all standard common processes and needs no special instruction.
 This project only uses the ESP-IDF and is compiled on version 5.2.
+*
+# Quick Start
+>
+---
+1) Close the project.
+2) Run the ESP-IDF SDK Configure Editor (menuconfig)
+> Select the correct GPIO pin under **WS2812 RGB LED**
+> Apply the correct SSID and Password for your Wifi connection under **Wifi STA Manual Setting**

 * For specific information about components, please exampine doc directories in each respective component area.